60 percent of companies grew their people analytics teams in the year leading up to June 2021, according to research conducted by Insight222.

-If you are just getting started on your people analytics journey, it’s not necessary to start with a team of five people (although many established teams will have groups of this size or larger).
+If you are just getting started with people analytics, it’s not necessary to start with a people analytics team of five (although many established teams will have groups of this size or larger).

-With the right breadth of expertise and skills, delivered via three core roles, you can create a sustainable process for elevating a data-driven people strategy to help your business—and your employees—thrive.
-To get started, all it takes is the right analyst, data wrangler, and people analytics leader.
+With the right breadth of expertise and skills, you can create a sustainable process for elevating a data-driven people strategy to help your business—and your employees—thrive.
+To start a people analytics team, all it takes is three core roles: The right analyst, data wrangler, and people analytics leader.
 Here are the definitions of these roles and the skills requirements for each.